 Apollo: Hey.
 It's me, Apollo.
 Remember?
 We talk about things.

 Of course, Starbuck and both of his life partners form a trio.
 There's even a secret handshake between the three.
 Twice.

 Boomer: We've been in tighter spots.
 Starbuck: We have?
 Apollo: And we'll get out of this one, too.
 I promise.

 Battlestar Galactica (2003): Tigh and Adama from the re-imagined show (and in the original version as well, though in a lesser degree).
 Made abundantly clear by Adama's breakdown over Tigh's revelation that he is a Cylon, though it was obvious before.
-It's official.
-William Adama is the one Saul Tigh loves most in the universe.
-So says Saul's own wife.
+Saul's own wife even says that William Adama is the one Saul Tigh loves most in the universe.